figment-networks/elements/README.md

 Make changes, and build with `pnpm build`.
 Then, link the package in your project using your chosen package manager to test the changes.

-To publish, make sure to bump the version in the `package.json` and then commit and push your changes.
+To publish, first run `pnpm build` to build the dist files, then make sure to bump the version in the `package.json` and then commit and push your changes.
 Once that's done, run:

 ```bash
 npm publish --access public